Graded decomposition numbers of Ariki-Koike algebras for blocks of small weight: Preliminaries

 It follows from Proposition~\ref{Block} that if $S^\blam$ and $S^\bmu$ lie in the same block then $\wt(\blam)=\wt(\bmu)$ and so we will talk about the weight of a block.
 This definition of `weight' agrees with the definition of the `defect' of the corresponding block of the cyclotomic quiver Hecke algebra~\cite[Eqn.~(3.10)]{Kleshchev:Survey}.

 Fayers' ingenious definition of the weight of a multipartition is not so easy to read off the abacus; in particular, it is not generally true that multicores have weight zero.
+In the next section, we discuss how to find the weight of a multipartition in a core block given its abacus.
 The following facts about the weight function are proved in \cite{Fayers:Weights}.

 \begin{proposition} Let $\blam \in \Parts$. \begin{enumerate} \item We have $\wt(\blam) \geq 0$ and $\wt(\blam)=0$ if and only if $P(\blam)=\blam$. \item If $r=1$, $\wt(\blam)$ agrees with the usual definition of weight for partitions. \item Let $\bmu$ be obtained from $\blam$ by removing a rim $e$-hook from any component -- equivalently, by moving a bead one space up in any component -- of $\blam$.
 Then $\wt(\bmu) = \wt(\blam) - r$. \item If $\blam$ is a multicore then